-

 a.
 Are there any statutory duties to perform due diligence;

-Mexico’s environmental framework does not impose a general statutory duty on companies to perform a socio-environmental due diligence evaluation of their supply chains.
-Laws applicable to environmental impact and risk (for more information please refer to Section 2), are focused primarily on the actual and projected impact of a project in its immediate area of influence.
+Laws do not impose a general statutory duty on companies to perform a socio-environmental due diligence evaluation of their supply chains.
+Those laws applicable to environmental impact and risk (for more information please refer to Section 2), are focused primarily on the actual and projected impact of a project in its immediate area of influence.
 The area of influence is commonly defined as a geographic perimeter around the project site, where direct environmental and social effects may occur (i.e. waste discharge, air emissions, change in forestry land use, etc.).
 As a result, the scope of environmental due diligence obligations is generally limited to a project’s direct operations and does not extend explicitly to downstream supply chain actors, unless such actors form part of the same regulated project or activity.
 Discussions on the matter are ongoing, specially as Mexico’s global trade partners —such as the EU— adopt binding due diligence frameworks that may potentially have extraterritorial effects.

 b.
 Have there been any test cases brought against companies?